precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-preparing-your-solver.md

 ---
-title: Step 1 – Preparing your solver
+title: Step 1 – Preparation
 permalink: couple-your-code-preparing-your-solver.html
 keywords: api, adapter, library, software engineering, CFD, fluid
 summary: "Do you want to build your own adapter?
 It is not so difficult if you approach it step-by-step!
 In the first step, we have a look at how you need to prepare the solver you want to couple."